Background pattern

 • seizures;

 • underactive thyroid gland.
-Symptoms include decreased levels of thyroid hormones (detected in blood tests), intolerance to cold, increased size of the tongue, nails, or hair, and low body temperature;
+Symptoms include decreased thyroid hormone levels (detected in blood tests), intolerance to cold, enlarged tongue, fine and brittle nails and hair, and low body temperature;

 • high blood pressure or intense increase in blood pressure;